 Web servers record every access, so on a busy site the logs can soon become very large.
 Rather than losing data, log files are typically rotated, or archived.
 This may be triggered on the size of the log file, say every time it hits 10MB, or at fixed time intervals (daily, monthly etc).
 Given there is so much repetition in a log file (same urls, response codes over and over), they compress down really well.

-The Log File Analyser supports two log file formats; Apache, produced by Apache and Nginx web servers, and W3C, produced by Microsoft IIS.
+The Log File Analyser supports three log file formats; Apache, produced by Apache and Nginx web servers, W3C, produced by Microsoft IIS and Amazon Elastic Load Balancing produced by Amazon.
 This represents about 95% of the web server market today.
 So it’s highly likely, if you have the original web server log files, you’ll be able to import them into the Log File Analyser.
 Both these log formats are just plain text, so if you’ve have a log file, it’s very easy check it’s actually an access log.

 Here’s an example line from an Apache log file:

 127.0.0.1 - - [01/Jan/2016:12:00:00 +0000] "GET http://www.example.com/about/ HTTP/1.1" 200 512 "http://www.example.com/" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_10_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/51.0.2704.103 Safari/537.36"

 Reading from left to right we can see: